Mithgol/phido/README.md

     F12 ExternUtil15

 Afterwards press F12 to launch PhiDo from GoldED.
 If the message that you view in GoldED has a MSGID (it usually has; see [FTS-0009.001](http://ftsc.org/docs/fts-0009.001) for details), PhiDo shows the same message; otherwise PhiDo displays the list of available echomail areas.

+## Limits of portability

+If you install PhiDo on a portable drive (such as [a USB flash drive](https://en.wikipedia.org/wiki/USB_flash_drive)), you may move it to a different system and run PhiDo there if the following requirements are met:

+* The platform has to be the same (i.e. move from Linux to Linux, or from Windows to Windows, or from Mac OS X to Max OS X).

+* The architecture has to be the same (i.e. move from a 32-bit system to 32-bit or from 64-bit system to 64-bit).

+* It is also possible to run PhiDo on a 64-bit Windows if PhiDo was originally installed on a 32-bit Windows, but not vice versa.

+* Node.js and npm have to be installed on the target system (otherwise the `npm start` command won't be available).

 ## Testing PhiDo